Plant Diversity & Conservation

 Be able to critically review the roles of plants and plant diversity in terrestrial ecosystems, threats facing them and approaches for their conservation.

-Be able to write and present a well-structured and coherent essay on a chosen species using the primary literature to support the argument presented.
+Be able to write and present a well-structured and coherent leaflet on a chosen species or ecosystem using primary literature to support the argument presented.

 |LOGBOOK OR PORTFOLIO||Portfolio of botanical drawings and lab report||50|